Touch typing: History

 Original layouts for the first few mechanical typewriters were in alphabetical order (ABCDE etc.) Changes were made, mostly responding to suggestions from telegraphists who were among the first users.
 Common letters were moved towards the center and into the upper row.
 The view that the layout was intentionally redesigned to slow down the operator, to prevent jamming the mechanism, is widespread but not correct.

 The calculations for keyboard layout were based on the language being typed and this meant different keyboard layouts would be needed for each language.
 In English-speaking countries, for example, the first row is QWERTY, but in French-speaking countries it is AZERTY.
 Though mechanical typewriters are now rarely used, moves to change the layout to increase speed have been largely ignored or resisted due to familiarity with the existing layout among touch typists.

 On July 25, 1888, an American man, Frank Edward McGurrin, who was reportedly the only person using touch typing at the time, won a decisive victory over Louis Traub (operating Caligraph with eight-finger method) in a typing contest held in Cincinnati.
 The results were displayed on the front pages of many newspapers.
-McGurrin won US$500 (equivalent to $13,304 in 2019 USD) and popularized the new typing method.
+McGurrin won US$500 and popularized the new typing method.

 Whether McGurrin was actually the first person to touch type or simply the first to be popularly noticed, is disputed.
 Speeds attained by other typists in other typing competitions at the time suggest that they must have been using similar systems.